 Let's look at an example.

-Gerald and his pal Brett set up a drop-shipping business as a partnership, and they have one in-house employee who takes care of their finances.
 The irony?
-The only person the business owners need to run payroll for is their accountant.
+The only person they need to run payroll for is their accountant.
 If they don't, they're subject to hefty fines and penalties.

 For sole proprietors and partnerships, the owner(s) don't need to run payroll for themselves, but they do for anyone with a contract.
 When it comes to limited liability companies and corporations, you'll need to run payroll for yourself, your directors, and your employees.